-Under Schedule 9 of the Wildlife and Countryside Act (WCA) 1981 (as amended) it is an offence 'to plant or otherwise encourage' the growth of Japanese knotweed or Himalayan balsam in the wild.
-With Japanese knotweed this includes cutting the plant or roots and disturbing surrounding soil if not correctly managed.
+It is an offence 'to plant or otherwise encourage' the growth of invasive plant species listed under Schedule 9 of the Wildlife and Countryside Act (WCA) 1981 (as amended) in the wild.
+With some plants, such as Japanese knotweed, this includes cutting the plant or roots and disturbing surrounding soil if not correctly managed.
 Soil within 7m of a stand of Japanese knotweed can contain its rhizomes and therefore, specific mitigation will be required for any work within 7m of any stands of Japanese knotweed that are identified.